gurnoork/gurnoork/README.md

 ![Github stats](https://github-readme-stats.vercel.app/api?username=gurnoork)

-I am an aspiring web developer and have experience in working in many startups as a graphic designer and front end web developer👨‍💻.
-Interested in making life easier by creating utility tools.
+I am an aspiring web developer and  Interested in making life easier by creating utility tools.
 Fascinated about space.

 Here are some ideas to get you started: